International Students: Prepare to Study in the U.S. With This College Checklist

 - Bringing items and mementos from home can help stave off homesickness.

-- Make sure to fill any prescriptions and gather critical documents before leaving your home country.
+- Make sure to fill prescriptions and gather critical documents before leaving your home country.

 - It's a good idea to bring a laptop, a backpack, and an adapter.

-- Consider renting or borrowing textbooks instead of buying them when you get to campus.
+- Consider renting or borrowing textbooks instead of buying them.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.